 They offer a “Forever Free” plan, which is a great way to get started.
 If you found this review valuable, I’d appreciate if you would use my affiliate link below to sign up.

-Not only have the guys over at InVideo been great with rapidly developing new platform features and with support, but they also have made paid plans a no-brainer with this special offer: Use the code 'InVideo75' when signing up for a paid plan to receive 75% off.
+Not only have the guys over at InVideo been great with rapidly developing new platform features and with support, but they also have made paid plans a no-brainer with this special offer: Contact us here to get your paid plan reduced by receive 75% off.